-Palestinians flee northern Gaza after Israel orders mass evacuation with ground attack looming
+Palestinians flee within Gaza after Israel orders mass evacuation and stages brief ground incursions

 ISRAEL URGES MASS EVACUATION OF GAZA CIVILIANS

 The U.N. said the Israeli military’s call for civilians to move south affects 1.1 million people.
 If carried out, that would mean the territory’s entire population would have to cram into the southern half of the 40-kilometer (25-mile) strip.
+And Israel is still carrying out strikes across the territory, including in the south.

 An Israeli spokesperson, Jonathan Conricus, said the military would take “extensive efforts to avoid harming civilians” and that residents would be allowed to return when the war is over.